ai/size-limit/README.md

 * **path**: relative paths to files.
 The only mandatory option.
   It could be a path `"index.js"`, a pattern `"dist/app-*.js"` or an array `["index.js", "dist/app-*.js"]`.
+* **entry**: when using a custom webpack config, a webpack entry could be given.
+  It could be a string or an array of strings.
+  By default the total size of all entry points will be checked.
 * **limit**: size limit for files from `path` option.
 It should be a string with a number and unit (`100 B`, `10 KB`, etc).
 * **name**: the name of this section.
 It will be useful only